betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/ViaTheorem/CoverHeuristic/Overview.md

 - Take the Hypotenuse to minimize ViaCurve length.
 - Walking across Slope is less fatiguing than walking up or down the slope.
 - When to move to next microsite?
-- Used more in Recovery than at the PhraseStart
+- Used more in Recovery than at the FraseStart

 MoveRecovery is after